waldronmatt/groundwork/packages/lit-override/README.md

 Utility functions for overriding styles and markup in your Lit components.

-Go to the `lit-override` project via [`apps/lit-override`](../../apps/lit-override) to see examples.

 ## Features

 - Easily override styles and markup
-- Set overrides from a Lit component or from the Light DOM
+- Set overrides from the light DOM and shadow DOM
 - Apply overrides to child components reliably with no race conditions
 - Apply overrides to dynamically loaded/lazy-loaded components